photodow/MDD/README.md

 View Application: <a href="http://photodow.github.io/MDD/" target="_blank">http://photodow.github.io/MDD/</a>

 You may need to login/create your LinkedIn account upon arriving.
+There is currently a bug in the LinkedIn Authentication process.
+If the login hangs up, close the pop up and refresh the application.

-To see the full effect of what I'm trying to accomplish this month please view this application on an iPhone/iPad, or in an iPhone/iPad emulator.
+To see the full effect of what I'm trying to accomplish this month please view this application on an iPhone, or in an iPhone emulator.

 MDD
 ===